UNC-Libraries/SCTS-Documentation/Style Guide.md

 Use numerals for troop numbers.

-- :smiley: _He seved with the 1st North Carolina Volunteers._
+- :smiley: _He served with the 1st North Carolina Volunteers._

 Spell out numbers 1-12 when they appear singly in text.
 Use numerals when they represent a numerical span.